Cvaniak/Consistent/README.md

 ## Newest update

+## 18.05.2024

+While extracting comments we should add info if they are alone in line or next to code.

 ## 15.05.2024

 There is bug that if there is many lines comment then in diff_tree only one is attached.